A description of the Fairbanks art scene and Alaskan Native art that is a favorite for gifts and souvenirs. Read what you can find where.

 Here the word “local” refers to artists from as far away as north of the Alaska Range in the South to the Arctic Ocean in the North and the Interior all along the Tanana River and medium run of the Yukon River.
-In Fairbanks, oil painting, quilting, glass art of various kinds, silver smiting, sculpturing and jewelry crafting are big.
 Alaskan native artists living along the Arctic Ocean and the Bering Sea are famous for their seal mukluks, and ivory carving.
 Silver carving is big in the Alaska Southwest.
-In the Interior, Athabascan Indian artists are famous for their handmade bead works, dolls and skin sewing as well as spruce, birch and grass baskets.
+In the Interior, Athabascan Indian artists are famous for their handmade bead works, dolls, and skin sewing as well as spruce, birch roouts and grass baskets.
 These baskets are so artful and well-made that there is even an entire collection at the Museum of the North.

 What I find interesting about the beading is technique.
 On felt, it is done with one beading needle.
-Often waxed dental floss is used to sew on one bead at a time.
-When the bead design is applied directly on leather, typically two needles are used.
+Often the artist uses waxed dental floss to sew on one bead at a time.
+When the artist applies the bead design directly on leather, they typically use two needles.
 A sewing needle serves to go thru the leather.
-Once on the right (beaded) side, the sewing needle secures the thread between the beads that are picked up with the beading needle.
-Then the sewing needle is pushed back to the left side while the beading needle remains on the right side all the time to pick up new beats on its thread.
-Sometimes three or four beads are secured at a time.
+Once on the right (beaded) side, the sewing needle secures the thread between the beads picked up with the beading needle.
+Then the artist pushes the sewing needle back to the left side while the beading needle remains on the right side all the time to pick up new beats on its thread.
+Sometimes the artist secures three or four beads at a time.
 It is fun watching the artist doing the beading.

-The beads can also be used to put a bead finish at the edge of an ornament.
-The needle is pushed from the edge of the wrong side of the piece to be ornamented.
-Once the needle is on the right side, three beads are put on the string.
-Then the needle is pushed thru the right side at the edge just in touch with the first bead.
-Then the needle is put up thru the center of the first bead, which is somehow tricky.
+Often the artist creates a bead finish at the edge of an ornament.
+To do so, the artist pushes the needle from the edge of the wrong side of the piece they want to ornament.
+Once the needle is on the right side,they pick up three beads on the string.
+Then they push the needle thru the right side at the edge just in touch with the first bead.
+Next, they put up the needle thru the center of the first bead, which is somehow tricky.
 It works best with beads with large wholes.
-Then two other beads are put on the thread, the needle is pushed thru the right side at the edge just in touch with the first bead of the last three beads.
-Then the needle is put up thru the center of that bead.
-Then two other beads are put on the thread, ….
+In the next step, the artist puts two other beads on the thread, pushes the needle thru the right side at the edge just in touch with the first bead of the last three beads.
+Finall,y they put the needleup thru the center of that bead.
+Again two other beads are put on the thread, ….
 Repeat until the entire edge of the piece has its ornament.

 One of the most famous jewelry makers of the Interior is Judi Gumm.
 Her pieces look very organic, but a bit abstract.
 You often only on second sight recognize that the piece features an animal roaming the great outdoors.
 The photo below shows a brooch my husband gave me as a gift when we visited Denali Park for the first time.
 You can find more pieces of Judi Gumm at the link.

 These native artists link the past to the current and bridge the cultures.
-Their bead works encompasses traditional items like beautifully beaded moose hide slippers or booties, regalia, head bands, mittens and belts, as well as modern items like modern day hair pins with traditional beading embellishment, or earrings with porcupine spines.
-The parkas and kuspaks are of great interest for the Fairbanks and tourist fashionistas.
+Their bead works encompasses traditional items like beautifully beaded moose hide slippers or booties, regalia, head bands, mittens, and belts, as well as modern items like modern day hair pins with traditional beading embellishment (see above), or earrings with porcupine spines.
+The parkas and kuspuks are of great interest for the Fairbanks and tourist fashionistas.

 Very expensive souvenirs are mittens, scarves and hats hand-made from Alaksa qiviut.
 Qiviut is the underwool of musk-oxen.
 It has the highest insulation factor, i.e. it keeps you warm at 40 below.
 Read more about musk-ox fashion and the unique knitting pattern.

 Fairbanks is a destination.
 Today you don’t come thru like it was the case during the times of the Iron Curtain.
-Thus, when you visit Fairbanks and don’t have a First Friday during your stay you may find authentic Native Alaskan Art also at the Morris Thompson Visitor Center, in the souvenir stores in town as well as in the galleries and the souvenir section of the Museum of the North.
-Besides the basket collection, the Museum of the North also has a large collection of paintings by Alaskan artists.
-Just go in to browse to see the diversity of Alaska art for yourself.
+Thus, when you visit Fairbanks and don’t have a First Friday during your stay, you may find authentic Native Alaskan Art also at the Morris Thompson Visitor Center, in the souvenir stores and galleries in town as well as the souvenir section of the Museum of the North.
+In August, you find many artists offering their pieces at the Tanana Valley Fair.
+Just browse these places to see the diversity of Alaska art for yourself.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.